roryl/lucee-book/numeric.md

 ![](bigint_java_dump.png)

 > Note: Converting a Lucee Numeric into a BigInteger will not work:  `javaCast("java.math.BigInteger", 135837265748372615)` Notice that the number is not in quites (a string), therefore Lucee creates a numeric out of it.
 The numeric type is created before being passed to javaCast, and so it lost precision before even starting.

->
+If creating a lot of BigIntegers in code, there is another method which may be shorter syntax:

+{% gist id="roryl/6edb0b617f29447556e515e4b7597281",file="bigint_java_createobject.cfm" %}{% endgist %}

+###Working with BigInteger

 http://www.barneyb.com/barneyblog/2009/07/15/beware-coldfusion-floating-point-integers/